igromanru/HD2-Farming-Guide/README.md

 2. If you want to do another run, you need to start a new mission.
 Otherwise, mass-dropping a second time in the same mission will crash the game.
 Repeat from **step 4.** or use the **Kill HD2 & CE** script to close the game.

+**Important Notes**
-**Important Note:** If you want to extract, you have to disable **Enable All features for Super Credits Farming** group before completing the mission!
+- If you want to extract, you have to disable **Enable All features for Super Credits Farming** group before completing the mission!
+- The AutoIt script runs in the background.
+To exit it, right-click the AutoIt tray icon in the taskbar and select **Exit**

 ### Possible configurations
 #### AutoIt script